UA-ScriptEase/scriptease/README.md

 ScriptEase II was the product of University of Alberta research before becoming an open source project in 2015.

+#Versions
+ScriptEase II is currently in version 2.8, however a more stable environment 2.7 is available for download either from our [website](http://webdocs.cs.ualberta.ca/~script/scriptease-ii-downloads/).
+The zip file for version 2.7 is also available in out repository.
+Please see "Issues" for the current problems with 2.8

 ##Documentation
 Installation, Running and develper documentation can be found on [the wiki](https://github.com/UA-ScriptEase/scriptease/wiki).